zaiisao/Documentation/en/Video/join_communication_android.md

     mRtcEngine.joinChannel(null, "demoChannel1", "Extra Optional Data", 0); // if you do not specify the uid, Agora will assign one.
 }
 ```

+Now that you are in the channel, you can start an audio call by [Publishing and Subscribing to Streams](../../en/Video/publish_android_audio.md).